Horror film banned from general release

 Spokesperson Neil Foley says the censor's office misunderstands the film and the decision is a gross overreaction.

-Next story in National: Owners want tax breaks for quake work
+Next story in New Zealand: Owners want tax breaks for quake work

 Copyright © 2013, Radio New Zealand